This information provides guidance for women on sexual activity during cancer treatment.

 Use Birth Control to Prevent Pregnancy

-If you become pregnant with an egg that has been damaged by exposure to radiation, chemotherapy, or other anticancer medications, you are at risk for having a miscarriage or for your fetus having birth defects.
+It’s important to prevent pregnancy while you’re getting cancer treatment.
+If you become pregnant with an egg that has been damaged by exposure to radiation, chemotherapy, or other anticancer medications, or if an embryo or fetus is exposed to these treatments during its development, you may have an increased risk for miscarriage or birth defects.
 Becoming pregnant can also prevent you from receiving the best diagnostic tests and treatments for your cancer, as these may harm a fetus.

-If there is any chance you could become pregnant, use birth control (contraception) throughout your treatment.
-Do not rely on your partner withdrawing before ejaculation (“pulling out”) or on avoiding sex during fertile times of your menstrual cycle (the “rhythm method”).
+If there is any chance you could become pregnant, use birth control (contraception) throughout your cancer treatment.
+Don’t rely on your partner withdrawing before ejaculation (“pulling out”) or on avoiding sex during fertile times of your menstrual cycle (the “rhythm method”).
 These methods are not effective in preventing pregnancy.

-It is important to pick a birth control method that is effective and fits your lifestyle.
-Make an appointment with the healthcare provider who manages your gynecologic care (HCP), and speak with him or her to choose an option that is best for you.
-No matter what method you choose, use birth control as instructed or you may become pregnant.
+No matter what method you choose, use your birth control as instructed or you may become pregnant.
 If you have any problems with your birth control, talk with your HCP to find another option.

-The following forms of birth control do not contain hormones and are safe for most women.
+The following forms of birth control don’t contain hormones and are safe for most women.

 Copper intrauterine device (IUD)

-This is a small, T-shaped device your HCP places inside your uterus.
-It can stay in place for 10 years or be removed earlier.
-Copper IUDs may cause heavier blood flow during your monthly periods, so check with your oncologist to see if this is safe for you.
+A copper IUD is a small, T-shaped device your HCP places inside your uterus.
+It can stay in place for 10 years or it can be removed earlier.
+Copper IUDs may cause heavier blood flow during your monthly periods, so check with your oncologist (cancer doctor) to see if this is safe for you.

-Condoms can prevent pregnancy and protect you from sexually transmitted infections (STIs), including HIV.
+Male condoms can prevent pregnancy and protect you from sexually transmitted infections (STIs), including HIV.
 If this is your only form of birth control, have your partner use a condom each time you have vaginal sex.
-See the section “Barrier Devices” below for information on buying and using condoms.
+See the section “Barrier Devices” for information on buying and using condoms.

-There are a number of surgical methods that provide permanent sterilization if you are certain you don’t want any (more) children.
-One is a tubal ligation (having your “tubes tied”).
-Another is the placement of a device in your fallopian tubes to block them.
+Surgical sterilization is a permanent method of birth control for people who are sure that they don’t want any (more) children.
+One type of surgical sterilization is a tubal ligation (having your “tubes tied”) which permanently blocks your fallopian tubes.
+Another type is the placement of a device in your fallopian tubes to block them.

 These forms of birth control contain hormones, either a combination of estrogen and progestin, or progestin alone.
 Hormonal birth control is very effective in preventing pregnancy, but does not protect against STIs, including HIV.

-Some medical conditions make it unsafe to use hormonal birth control, so they are not right for everyone.
-Women who should not take hormonal birth control include those with a hormone-sensitive tumor, a personal or family history of blood clots, a history of migraines with aura, impaired liver function, and those who are 35 years of age or older and smoke.
-There are other medical conditions that also make it unsafe to use hormonal birth control, so talk to your oncologist and HCP to see if this method is right for you and which type is best.
+Some medical conditions make it unsafe to use hormonal birth control, so they aren’t right for everyone.
+Women who shouldn’t take hormonal birth control include those with a hormone-sensitive tumor (such as certain kinds of breast cancer), a personal or family history of blood clots, a history of migraines with aura, impaired liver function, and those who are 35 years of age or older and smoke.
+There are other medical conditions that also make it unsafe to use hormonal birth control, so talk with your oncologist and HCP to see if hormonal birth control is right for you and which type is best.

 Birth control pill